 A regular ferry service commences from the mouth of the Tyne to Bergen and Oslo in Norway.

-Sunderland Football Club win the FA Cup for the first time in their history in their second appearance in the final.
+Sunderland Football Club managed by Scotsman Johnny Cochrane, win the FA Cup for the first time in their history in only their second appearance in the final.
 They defeat Preston North End 3-1 at Wembley.
 Preston had taken the lead just before half time but second half goals came from Sunderland-born lads Bobby Gurney and Raich Carter, who are both noted as prolific goal scorers.
 Sunderland’s third goal came from Yorkshireman, Eddie Burbanks near the end of the game.

 May 12, 1937 – KING GEORGE VI